 Fur People In Our Life

 For those of you who are owned by cats (they really prefer to be called "fur persons") Fr.
 Frog would like to introduce the feline denizens of his swamp.
-Each one has a distinctive personality, and each brings a special love and joy to our life.
+Each one has had a distinctive personality, and each has brought a special love and joy to our life.
 Our cats are all computer literate (they really know what a mouse is for) and will respond to email messages directed to Fr.
 Frog by clicking here.
 (They don't have their own computer--yet.)

 A Short Rant